bhiggi01/Brian_Portfolio/README.md

 * Stat8010 - Introduction to R for Data Science (Remvoe this later)
 * **Programming Language:** R
 * **Topics:** Core R programming topics including Data exploration and preprocessing, Time Series Analysis, Data Visualization, Feature Engineering, Descriptive Statistics, and Animated Data Visualisation.
-* **Outline:** Read in the data and create a data frame with the data.
-Explore the data in detail with EDA and preprocessing by looking at missing data, and duplicate values, convert timestamp into time variable.
-Explore which columns are related, Perform Summary statistics for the batches and investigate how the Controlling Do attribute changes over time.
-Make tables to show the summary statistics for each batch.
-Create time series plots for the attributes.
-Create visualisations for the effect of Batch number and media batch on Titre.
+* **Outline:**
+      **Data Import and Cleaning:**
+        * Read the dataset and create a data frame.
+        * Perform data cleaning, including handling missing data and removing duplicates.
+        * Convert the timestamp into a proper time variable that R can understand.
+      **Exploratory Data Analysis (EDA):**
+        * Explore the dataset in detail.
+        * Identify relationships between columns.
+      **Summary Statistics for Batches:**
+        * Calculate summary statistics for each batch, including maximum, minimum, mean, median, and standard deviation of pH.
+Determine the initial and final pH values for each batch.
+Calculate the duration of each batch.
+Controlling DO Attribute Analysis:
+Investigate how the Controlling DO attribute changes over time.
+Determine the number of times it changes during each batch.
+Time Series Analysis:
+Create time series plots for key attributes such as pH, Biomass, Titre, and Controlling DO.
+Effect of Batch Number and Media Batch on Titre:
+Visualize the impact of Batch number and Media Batch on Titre.
+Provide a discussion of the observed effects.
+Advanced Data Visualization:
+Extend the time series plot of Controlling DO to create an animated representation.
+Ensure a high frame rate and sufficient duration for the animation.
+Statistical Modeling:
+Use appropriate modeling techniques to analyze the relationship between Titre and other variables.
+Clearly state any variables that impact Titre.

 <table style"border-collapse: collapse;">
   <tr>